 We consider an accounting judgment, estimate or assumption to be critical when (1) the estimate or judgment is complex in nature or requires a high degree of judgment and (2) the use of different judgments, estimates or assumptions could have a material impact on our consolidated financial statements.
-Our significant accounting policies are described in Note 2 to our consolidated financial statements included elsewhere in this prospectus.
-Our critical accounting policies and estimates are discussed below.
+Our significant accounting policies are described in Note 2 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Our critical accounting policies and estimates are discussed below.